password-enthusiast/IPCameraFinder/README.md

 Phase 2 add 404/403 log and use those logs to avoid revisiting those non-existent or inaccessible sites Phase 3 add simple GUI

-# Manifest
+# modules we need
-Functions needed (as of 9/18/2024)
 1. take range input and generate ip list
 2. generate url - concatenate pairs with input (use math so)
-3. test url - use fetch api to test accessibility and if it exists
+3. test url - use curl and detect with word list
-4. log successful connections
+4. log detections